-We designed the 2001 Tax Professional Kit from what we hope is your perspective.
-Feel free to let us know if we succeeded in addressing the areas of EITC that you want to know about.
-Maybe more importantly, let us know if we did not.
-We welcome your comments on how to make this a better kit for you next year.
-You can write to:
+We designed the 2002 Tax Professional Guide while keeping in mind the needs of the tax professional.
+Please feel free to let us know whether we succeeded in addressing the areas of EITC that are of concern to you.
+More important, let us know what information you would like us to include in the next revision.
+We welcome your comments on how to make this a better guide in future years.
+Please send your comments to: